softwareguru/istio-events/content/networking/office_hours.md

 weight: 2
 ---

 Join the office hours at gather.town on Wednesday, February 24th after the morning block from 10:45 - 13:00 GMT -8, and contact with the Istio community experts.
+[Link to Office hours](https://gather.town/app/5pbEUrugjMUWseRm/istiocon2021).